CERTIFICATION & STANDARDS · INSTITUTIONAL PATHWAY

 Technical Insight

-For testing laboratories and safety assessors, engagement at TRL 5–6 supports development of appropriate internal protocols before the architecture reaches commercial scale.
+For testing laboratories and safety assessors, coordination at TRL 5–6 supports development of appropriate internal protocols before the architecture reaches commercial scale.

 This reduces the evaluation learning curve at the formal testing stage.